Qualified Mortgage (QM) Rules Explained

 • QM loans prohibit negative amortization, interest-only payments, balloon payments, and loan terms exceeding 30 years.

-• Points and fees on QM loans are capped at 3% of the loan amount for loans of $110,260 or more, with adjusted thresholds for smaller loans.
+• Points and fees on Qualified Mortgages are capped at 3% of the total loan amount for loans at or above the annually adjusted threshold, which the CFPB revises each January based on the Consumer Price Index (12 CFR 1026.43(e)(3)).

 • Safe harbor protection applies to QM loans priced within 1.5 percentage points of APOR; higher-priced QM loans receive rebuttable presumption of compliance.